mbrukman/sense-engine/README.md

 This module gives you everything you need to build a Sense engine for your favorite programming language or interactive  data analysis tool.
-By building on Sense, you automatically get an interactive cloud user interface, shared project filestem, private project network, scalable pool of workers, job-based workflow, and powerful REST API.
-As an engine developer, Sense allows you to focus on the core of your engine, while providing users a world class experience that integrates with existing tools.
+By building on Sense, you automatically get an interactive cloud user interface, scalable worker engines, shared project filestem, private project network, interactive and job-based workflow, and powerful REST API.
+Sense allows you to focus on the core of your engine, while providing users a world class experience that seamlessly integrates with their full suite of data science tools.

 ![Sense R Engine](https://s3.amazonaws.com/sense-files/rscreenshot.png)